Investors - Poised for sustainable success

 Tax services consist of services in connection with compliance with tax laws.

-Non-audit related services mainly consisted of consulting fees in connection with the employee shareholding program as well as acquisition related services.
+Non-audit services mainly consisted of consulting fees in connection with local regulatory requirements.

 Informational instruments pertaining to the external audit